mattvenn/zero-to-asic-www/content/terminology/VLSI.md

              HSV Mixer       4951 cells
               SkullFET        847 cells

-Summing across all designs we have a total of 91569 standard cells.
+Summing across all designs we have a total of 91569 [standard cells](/terminology/standardcell), but the number of transistors will be a lot higher.
+A flip flop has around 30 transistors, whereas a single inverter has only 2.

-And here's the floorplan of our submission:
+Here's the floorplan of our MPW5 submission:

 ![MPW5 submission](/mpw5_multi_macro.png)